'I felt hurt:' Some nurses excluded from NY bonuses

 ROCHESTER, N.Y.
-(WROC) – Earlier this month, Governor Kathy Hochul announced a bonus program consisting of $1 billion in the state budget.
+(WROC) — Earlier this month, Gov. Kathy Hochul announced a bonus program consisting of $1 billion in the state budget.

 Those bonuses will ultimately be given to qualified health care workers who worked during much of the pandemic.
 However, many in private practices are learning they will not be compensated.